Charles Lee Thomason

 Professor Thomason is admitted to practice before six U.S. Courts of Appeals and has been lead counsel in numerous federal district courts litigating environmental, patent, IP, and other complex commercial suits.
 He is credentialed in commercial mediation by the Centre for Effective Dispute Resolution in London, and is peer-rated Preeminent 5.0 by Martindale.

-Professor Thomason has an academic interest is the public interest aspects of the granting and interpretation of patents, and his recent article “Markman Pro Publico: Friending the Courts on Patent Claim Interpretation” was published in the Summer 2011 issue of the Intellectual Property Brief of the Washington College of Law at American University.
+Professor Thomason has an academic interest is the public interest aspects of the granting and interpretation of patents, and his article “Markman Pro Publico: Friending the Courts on Patent Claim Interpretation” was published in the Summer 2011 issue of the Intellectual Property Brief of the Washington College of Law at American University.